 In 1996 McWhorter completed the final phase of The Victoria with an addition of twelve guest rooms.
 The Victoria has sixty rooms and a fine-dining restaurant, which can seat up to one hundred people.
 It was the goal of McWhorter and Company, Inc. to do justice to the architectural plan by providing highly skilled craftsmen and artisans required for this specialized project.

-In January 2009 McWhorter donated The Victoria to Jacksonville Stated University Foundation.
-The Foundation has contracted with Jackson Hospitality Services to manage the hotel.
-Future plans include using the hotel and restaurant as a teaching facility for JSU students going into the hospitality field.
+In January 2009 McWhorter donated The Victoria to Jacksonville State University Foundation.
+The Foundation has contracted with Jackson Hospitality Services to manage the property.
+In the fall of 2013 Jacksonville state sold the property to the City of Anniston.
+Future plans include renovation and preservation of this historical piece of property, The Victoria Inn.

 The Victoria is open year round.
 A complimentary breakfast buffet is served to guests and dinner is served Tuesday through Saturday beginning at 5:30 P.M.
 For reservations call 256-236-0503.